algolia/algoliasearch-client-javascript/doc/contribution_addNewClient.md

 ### Retry strategy

 The retry strategy cannot be generated and needs to be implemented outside of the generated client folder.
-You need to add your transporter to the `utils/<your language>` folder, and update the `.mustache` template files accordingly.
+You need to add your transporter to the utils folder of your language, and update the `.mustache` template files accordingly.

 See this PR of the first JavaScript implementation for reference: https://github.com/algolia/api-client-automation-experiment/pull/9